 The last example might have been resolved if the client and the agency were both on the same page.
 The client’s expectations from the PPC campaigns were only more jobs.
 The agency was more interested in generating traffic.
 In the end, both parties ended up losing.

-The Benefits of Keeping a Sales Minded Approach
+The Benefits of Keeping a Sales-Minded Approach

-It can be easy to get caught up in the digital side of digital marketing, and sometimes forget that these efforts are directed towards humans and not computers.
+It can be easy to get caught up in the digital side of digital marketing and sometimes forget that these efforts are directed towards humans and not computers.
 Everything marketers do needs to have the end user in mind, at least as much as page ranking or ad stats.
 This can sometimes be difficult to remember when working with multiple clients in varying industries.

 Author’s Bio: Eric N. Allen is the owner of Border West, a growing digital marketing agency based out of Austin, Texas.
-In addition to creating content and managing PPC for clients, he loves traveling with his wife and border collie and writing about their adventures.
+In addition to creating content and managing PPC for clients, he loves traveling with his wife and a border collie and writing about their adventures.